msszczep/szcz-dot-org/content/md/posts/1999-07-14-bs-science-fiction-literally.md

 Brake also hopes the course will create better science communicators and provide a better perspective than a traditional scientific education.

-"The problem with a lot of science undergraduates is that they're spoon- fed," he said.
+"The problem with a lot of science undergraduates is that they're spoon-fed," he said.
 "They can be unthinking, uncritical.
 We're hoping to kick in a bit more critical thinking.
 We hope our students will be a bit more rounded than your typical science undergraduate."